All Episodes

 That's the real idea of it, isn't it?

-That's what they're trying to, if you're looking for the advertising under cover motive, it's to say to you kind of unrealistically, if you just put on those genes, you're going to look like Sidney Sweeney.
+If you're looking for the advertising undercover motive, it's to say to you kind of unrealistically, if you just put on those jeans, you're going to look like Sydney Sweeney.

 I don't think so.

-Go take a little more than that.
+Take a little more than that.

-It was used in a city journal article written by Jesse Arm, and it's excerpted in the post, a little short excerpt from it.
+It was used in a City Journal article written by Jesse Arm, and it's excerpted in the post, a little short excerpt from it.

 I haven't read the whole thing.